santoscigor/js-news-provider-api/README.md

   ...
 ]
 ```
-- Article detail endpoint `/api/articles/:id` with different responses for anonymous and logged users:
+- Article detail endpoint `/api/articles/:id` with different responses for anonymous and logged users:[X] [kind of]

     **Anonymous**
     ```json